The Platform / Convergence Engine

 How it works

 Every Outcome flows through the same five stages.
 Each stage has a contract.
 Each transition is logged.
-Nothing happens that wasn’t planned, declared, and approved.
+No state-changing action executes outside the compiled plan, governing policy, and required approvals.

 1 · Declare